-13) More than 60% of companies plan to invest in ABM technology (SiriusDecisions in Direct Marketing News) TWEET IT
+13) More than 60% of companies plan to implement an ABM program within the next year (Terminus)

 Communicate effectively with prospects and customers with ABM

-17) On average, 5.4 people now have to formally sign off on each purchase (CEB in HBR) TWEET IT
+17) An estimated 6.8 stakeholders now has to formally sign off on each purchase, up from 5.4 in 2014 (CEB in HBR)